-Prior to issuance of Certificate of Use and Occupancy, and/or release of all surety held by the Town relative to the project or proposal, a Certificate of Zoning Compliance must be issued by the Zoning Enforcement Officer, which shall certify that all proposed development has been performed and completed in accordance with the provisions
+Prior to issuance of Certificate of Use and Occupancy, and/or release of all surety held by the Town relative to the project or proposal, a Certificate of Zoning Compliance must be issued by the Zoning Enforcement Officer, which shall certify that all proposed development has been performed and completed in accordance with the provisions of these Regulations.

-Procedure When Regulations are Violated K.
+K. Procedure When Regulations are Violated